Dynamics of mean-field Fermi systems with nonzero pairing: Introduction

-The estimates (\ref{eq:sc0}) encode the semiclassical structure of the initial datum, and are expected to hold for quasi-free states at low energy.
-For $\alpha_{N} = 0$, similar estimates play a key role in the derivation of the time-dependent Hartree-Fock equation in the mean-field/semiclassical scaling \cite{BPS}, and can be proved to hold for the ground state of confined, non-interacting systems \cite{FM}.
-In Appendix \ref{app:BCS} we prove the validity of the bounds (\ref{eq:sc0}) for translation-invariant quasi-free states on the torus of side $2\pi$, at low enough energy.
+The novelty with respect to \cite{BPS} are the last two estimates in (\ref{eq:sc0}).
+The third estimate can be shown to be related to the kinetic energy of $\alpha_{N}$.
+Instead, the last estimate captures the fact that we are looking at initial data that are close to Slater determinants, since $\| \alpha_{N} \|_{\text{HS}}^{2} = \tr\, \omega_{N}(1-\omega_{N})$, and $\| \alpha_{N} \|_{\text{HS}}^{2} \leq CN^{2/3}$ while $\tr\,\omega_{N} = N$.
+Informally, this class of initial data can be viewed as obtained from Slater determinants after introducing a local smoothing of the distribution of the occupation number around the Fermi energy.
+The smallness of $\|\alpha_{N}\|_{\text{HS}}$ plays an important role in our proof; it is an interesting question to understand whether the derivation of the HFB equation extends to initial data with larger $\|\alpha_{N}\|_{\text{HS}}$.
+In Appendix \ref{app:BCS} we prove the validity of bounds analogous to (\ref{eq:sc0}) for all translation-invariant quasi-free states on the torus of side $2\pi$ at low enough energy (actually, for this class of states the third estimate in (\ref{eq:sc0}) holds with $N$ replaced by $N^{1/3}$).
+Furthermore, we discuss a class of natural states for which the bounds hold, obtained from a smearing of the characteristic function of the Fermi ball, in an order $1$ neighbourhood of the Fermi surface (while the Fermi momentum is of order $N^{1/3}$).
 If translation-invariance is assumed, the lowest energy state of the HFB functional on the torus turns out to be the free Fermi gas, which in particular has $\alpha_{N} = 0$.
 This is ultimately a consequence of the existence of a spectral gap for the relative kinetic energy at the Fermi level, due to the finite volume of the torus.
 Thus, for confined translation-invariant states, the condition $\alpha_{N} \neq 0$ implies that the state is an excited state.
-We do not know whether the ground state of the HFB functional is attained in correspondence with a nonzero pairing matrix.
-The persistence of translation-invariance for the ground state of the BCS functional has been discussed in \cite{DGHL}, in the thermodynamic limit.
+In general, we do not know whether the ground state of the HFB functional is attained in correspondence with a nonzero pairing matrix.
+Numerical investigations, see {\it e.g.} \cite{LewPau-14}, suggest that the minimizer of the HFB functional is indeed attained in correspondence with a small nonzero pairing matrix.
+Finally, let us mention that the persistence of translation-invariance for the ground state of the BCS functional has been discussed in \cite{DGHL}, in the thermodynamic limit.
 There it is shown that translation-invariance persists in two-dimensions, and also in three-dimensions in the case of vanishing angular momentum.